 Applications include the following:

-- A description of the proposed project, including distribution plan, in no more than 250 words
+- A description of the proposed project in no more than 250 words

 - A preliminary budget estimate, including a basic breakdown of costs.
 Our typical grants cover hard costs associated with the reporting.
 Fixer/translator/driver fees are acceptable and stipends can be considered depending on the circumstances.